serenae45/Rental-Database/README.md

 &emsp; 4.
 Average Rent Table: Presents a table that shows the average monthly rent for different categories of rental units—houses, apartments, and rooms—organized into three columns.

 In this project I turned a previously created ER diagram into a relational schema using SQL.
-I created a MySQL database named Emond_RentalDB.
+I created a MySQL database named rentalDB.
 The application consists of multiple web pages and is designed for user-friendly navigation.
 Relevant data is extracted by SQL queries and displayed in tables.
 The site incorporates basic HTML, CSS, and PHP, using PDO for database interactions.